EPI-USE-Labs/client-central-python-api/README.md

     if comment.created_by_user:
         print("Comment from: " + comment.created_by_user.name + " says: " + comment.comment)

+# Ticket events, change_events and comments are lazy loaded.
 for change_event in ticket.change_events:
     if change_event.created_by_user:
         print("Change by: " + str(change_event.created_by_user.name))